 What to do if you think you need a break or are consider leaving University.

 If you have pre-existing medical condition - physical or mental health related - it is important that you access support early on in your degree.
-This is particularly important for the MA programme which has a shorter duration than a BA degree
+This is particularly important for the MA programme which has a shorter duration than a BA degree.

-This support will usually be set-up through the Disability and Dyslexia Support Service, who will be able to offer advice about relevant support and, if appropriate, provide us with a Learning Support Plan.
+This support will usually be set-up through the Disability and Dyslexia Support Service, who will be able to offer advice about relevant support and, if appropriate, provide you with a Learning Support Plan.
 See their setting up disability support page as a starting point.

 Sheffield graduates with existing Learning Support Plans

 If you took your BA degree at Sheffield and had a Learning Support Plan, your LSP will not automatically roll forward to your MA degree.
-You should contact DDSS at the start of the academic year to arrange a review of your support requirements and ensure that we have an up-to-date plan that is relevant to the MA programme's teaching and assessment methods
+You should contact DDSS at the start of the academic year to arrange a review of your support requirements and ensure that we have an up-to-date plan that is relevant to the MA programme's teaching and assessment methods.

+More information about the Faculty of Arts and Humanities Gender Identity Policy.
 If you would like to let us know your pronouns and preferred name, where they differ to those on your student record, please complete the form on the above page.